 This miraculous growth in speed was made possible by a tiny device inside electronic gadgets called a transistor.
 More specifically a type of transistor called MOSFET.
 MOSFET is an electrically driven switch, which allows and prevents a flow of current, without any mechanical moving parts.

-The MOSFET stands for METAL OXIDE SEMICONDUCTOR FIELD EFFECT TRANSISTOR.
+The MOSFET stands for METAL OXIDE SEMICONDUCTOR FIELD EFFECT TRANSISTOR(Fig 1).
 In MOSFET, the MOS part is related to the structure of the transistor, while the FET part is related to how it works.
 It is also known as IGFET (Insulated Gate Field Effect Transistor).
 The following image we have shown is a practical MOSFET.
 But in the digital world, the size of MOSFET is too small (in nm) that billions of them can be fabricated on a single chip.

-There are Two basic types of MOSFET;
+There are two basic types of MOSFET:

 Here we are explaining most popular type, Enhancement-MOSFET or E-MOSFET.